Yuva-fab/fabzero/readme.md

 #H1
 Pocedure for cutting the vnyl roler on Roland Cutter <br>

-    --Place the vnyl roler on steel rolling roads properly <br>
-    --Align the vnyl roler paper parallel to the vertical lines of roland <br>
-    --Fix the small rolers at white marks.
-So that grip will be there to roll the vnyl roller. <br>
-    --Also fix small roller 2mm inside the vnyl paper and other side edge of vnyl paper.<br> --So that paper can't be wasted<br>
+    --Place the vnyl roler on steel rolling roads properly --Align the vnyl roler paper parallel to the vertical lines of roland --Fix the small rolers at white marks.
+So that grip will be there to roll the vnyl roller --Also fix small roller 2mm inside the vnyl paper and other side edge of vnyl paper --So that paper can't be wasted
 #H3
 Following are the fixung the vnyl roler in the Roland machine <br>
 ![](img/roland_vnyl_cutter-1.jpg)<br>